AskiiXu/mbd-bidw/Session 02/README.md

 ### Is it recommended to use a Control Version System in DW/BI?

 Yes.
-It is recommended to use a version control system (SCM) to version all artifacts created during the project: (schema, sql scripts, data, etls, reports,...).
+It is recommended to use a version control system (SCM) to version all artefacts created during the project: (schema, sql scripts, data, etls, reports,...).
 Some options: [git](https://git-scm.com), [SVN](https://subversion.apache.org/), [CVS](http://www.nongnu.org/cvs/).

 ### Agile Methodologies.
 What are you talking about?